The Office of Propagation of the Faith

 World Mission Sunday

-Every year there are several collections for the Propagation of the Faith.
-World Mission Sunday is a fund for the Pontifical Mission Society as well as for the Catholic Near East Welfare Society which addresses the needs of Catholics in the Middle East and North Africa.
-Your support for World Mission Sunday goes to providing Catholics there with humanitarian aid as well as funding to help Eastern Catholic Churches in union with Rome.
+World Mission Sunday is the main collection for The Pontifical Mission Societies in the U.S. and for its efforts to support charitable works all around the world.
+The collection also helps the Catholic Near East Welfare Society which addresses the needs of Catholics in the Middle East and North Africa.
+Your support for World Mission Sunday goes to providing Catholics with humanitarian aid as well as funding for evangelization efforts.
+Some of the funds stay here in the Archdiocese to help cover the very low costs of running the office.

 Catholic Campaign for Human Development (CCHD) was founded in 1969 as a programmatic strategy by the U.S. Bishops Conference to help address the root causes of poverty.